Decatur County License Hearing Guide

 Related Guides

-Losing your driver's license after a DUI arrest in Decatur, Georgia, can be devastating.
+Losing your driver's license after a DUI arrest in Decatur County, Georgia, can be devastating.
 It affects your ability to get to work, take care of your family, and live your life.
 It's crucial to understand that a DUI arrest triggers two separate legal processes: a criminal case in the Decatur County court system and an administrative license suspension handled by the Georgia Department of Driver Services (DDS).
 This guide focuses on the administrative process and what you need to do immediately to protect your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following a DUI arrest in Decatur, you have an extremely limited window to request an Administrative License Revocation (ALR) hearing.
+Following a DUI arrest in Decatur County, you have an extremely limited window to request an Administrative License Revocation (ALR) hearing.
 You only have 15 days from the date of your arrest to request this hearing.
 This deadline is non-negotiable, and missing it will result in the automatic suspension of your driver's license.

 Where to Request: You must request the ALR hearing from the Georgia Department of Driver Services (DDS).